 Comprehensive Overview

 Capacitors come in a wide variety of types, each with its own characteristics and applications.
 Ceramic capacitors, known for their small size and high-frequency performance, are commonly used in decoupling and filtering applications.
-Electrolytic capacitors, on the other hand, offer high capacitance values in a relatively small package, making them suitable for power supply filtering and energy storage.
+Day to day, electrolytic capacitors, on the other hand, offer high capacitance values in a relatively small package, making them suitable for power supply filtering and energy storage.
 Film capacitors combine good performance with stable characteristics and are often used in audio circuits and precision timing applications.
 Each type has its own advantages and disadvantages in terms of size, cost, tolerance, temperature stability, and voltage rating.

 Trends and Latest Developments